ika-rwth-aachen/omega_format/doc/specification.md

 #### 14.5.3 Height
 Height of object.
 Height is not as important as length and width as it is not needed for the calculation of the center point.
 If height is not known, please use negative value to show this.
 The information is saved as an attribute.

+### 14.6 Connected to
+E.g. for horse chained onto another horse.
+Use crossreference.
+This field should be empty (0x0 or 0x2 in hdf5 dataset) if the road user is not connected to another.
+The information is saved as an attribute.

+### 14.7 Attached to
+E.g. for a roofrack attached to a car.
+Use crossreference.
+This field should be empty (0x0 or 0x2 in hdf5 dataset) if the road user is not connected to another.
+The information is saved as an attribute.

 ## 15. State
 Traffic lights, switchable traffic signs etc. have a certain state that can change over time.
 A list of possible states can be found in the following.
 Not all states can be used with all traffic signs.
 E.g. a switchable traffic sign can have the value of any sign in the traffic sign catalog while a traffic light can change its different phases (red, green etc.)